securzecom/dpdpa-docs/docs/2. DPDPA Rules/07 - Intimation of Personal Data Breach.md

 ### 7. Example Scenarios

 :::info BFSI
-A bank detects unauthorised database access revealing 500 customer PAN records.
-The bank immediately locks accounts, alerts affected customers via email/SMS, and informs DPBI within 24 hours with a detailed report following 48 hours later.
-This satisfies Rule 7.
+A bank discovers unauthorised access to its database exposing 50000 customer PAN records.
+It immediately blocks the intrusion by locking affected accounts, notifies customers through email/SMS, and reports the incident to the DPBI within 24 hours, followed by a detailed report within the next 48 hours.
+This meets the requirements of Rule 7.
 :::

 :::info Healthcare
 A hospital’s billing system is hit by ransomware, encrypting patient files.
 The hospital notifies patients, explains potential disclosure of insurance details, informs DPBI within 72 hours, and outlines its mitigation and recovery plan.
 :::

 :::danger Violation